clover0/issue-agent/website/docs/index.md

 When given an issue, the Agent autonomously attempts to solve the issue and submit the results as a Pull Request on GitHub.

+## Suitable scenarios for "Issue Agent"

+### Handle simple tasks but difficult to automate tasks
+- Migration code
+- Routine tasks of adding or modifying using a standardized approach**
+- Code review
+- Writing documentation

+### Repetitive tasks
+- Scale out the same tasks
+- Converting code
+- Fixing typos

 ## Why Issue Agent?

 ### Ready to use immediately